Live Music in Texas

 What Live Music Venues Are in Liberty Hill, TX?

-• Heller High Water Brewing — A local brewery located near Parker's Corner Market that features live music, giving you a chance to catch a set while grabbing a craft beer
+• Heller High Water Brewing — A local brewery located near Parker's Corner Market that hosts and features live music regularly

-• Main Street Social — A large indoor space with multiple food and drink options that opens up to a big outdoor area with picnic tables, shade, and a stage where they put on live music
+• Main Street Social — A big indoor space with multiple food and drink options that opens up to a large outdoor area with picnic tables, shade, and a stage for live music

-• Agape Barbecue — A barbecue spot with a big outdoor seating area full of picnic tables and shade, where David played his gig; order your food inside and settle in outside for the music
+• Agape Barbecue — A barbecue joint with a spacious outdoor seating area full of picnic tables and shade, where David Bridwell performed during the visit documented in this video

-One detail David spotted while walking around the main strip was a sign marking Liberty Hill as the host of Willie Nelson's third annual Fourth of July Picnic back in 1975.
-That event brought in some serious names, including Kris Kristofferson, Doug Sahm, and Charlie Daniels, among others.
-Willie's Fourth of July Picnic has moved around Texas over the decades, so the fact that Liberty Hill once played host to it is a real piece of Texas music history baked right into the town.
+Liberty Hill isn't just a newcomer to the Texas music scene.
+While walking around the main strip, there's a sign marking Liberty Hill as the proud host of Willie Nelson's third annual Fourth of July Picnic back in 1975.
+That legendary event also featured Kris Kristofferson, Doug Sahm, and Charlie Daniels, among others.
+For a town this size, that's a serious piece of Texas music history to claim.

 More videos from these cities: